 At the current time the following programs and programheads exist and would be distributed under the portfolio system.

+system.

+T.O.J.
+Prince Albert

+P.M.S.H.A.
+Regina

-LOJ Prince Albert P.M.S.H.A.
-Regina Ab.
-Rights Larry Heineman, Regina Administration Leroy Moser, Regina New Broad
+Ab.
+Rights Larry Heineman, Regina

+Administration Leroy Moser, Regina

+New Breed